 There are over 200 third-party app integrations with monday CRM, making it simple to connect your work tools and sync your data and workflows.
 This way, you can connect your payment processors to your CRM to make it easy to automate payouts.
 Additionally, you can connect social media channels like Facebook and Instagram to stay on top of your affiliates’ posts and collect data.

-A successful affiliate management program starts with the right software
+A successful affiliate program management strategy starts with the right software

 Try monday CRMFAQs